Nico-Development1/nd-speedometer/README.md

 None

+## 🛟 Support:
-🛟 Support If you need support, head over to my Discord and open a general support ticket — a team member will assist you!
+If you need support, head over to my Discord and open a general support ticket — a team member will assist you!

 https://discord.gg/9Yz2eBypWF